SriHarsha32/CSS-Parser/README.md

 incorrect uses of CSS, it will also tell you which type of CSS selector is applied at which particular line.

-CSS is an evolving language, and it is considered by many that “CSS” is a single grammar (the one defined in the latest specification) with a number of properties and acceptable values defined in various profiles.
-In a future version of this validator, the default behavior may be to check style sheets against that latest “CSS grammar” and the cloud of all standardized CSS properties and values.
+CSS is an evolving language, and it is considered by many that CSS is a single grammar (the one defined in the latest specification) with a number of properties and acceptable values defined in various profiles.
+In a future version of this validator, the default behavior may be to check style sheets against that latest CSS grammar and the cloud of all standardized CSS properties and values.